dlange98/XamarinAppCenterDemo/MOBILE_DEV_OPS.md

 ## App Center - Test Cloud

 App Center Test Cloud allows running the unit tests on many devices.
 This reduces the need to have the many models of devices in house.
-The tests are initialed from the command line of a local machine.
+The tests are initiated from the command line of a local machine.
 The results will be displayed in the App Center console.

 Perform the following steps to create a test run.
 See [Preparing Xamarin.UITests for Upload](https://docs.microsoft.com/en-us/appcenter/test-cloud/preparing-for-upload/uitest) for details.